-1. At risk of using an inappropriate restraint system, read ‘Seat belt’.
+1. At risk when using an inappropriate restraint system, such as a ‘Seat belt’.
 Or....

-2. Under developed, physically and can benefit from specific injury protection practices.
+2. They're under-developed physically and can benefit from specific injury protection devices and practices.

-They are the only two reasons that child restraint systems need to be used.
-The Road rule is only the ‘Big stick’ approach to ‘making people do something’ in protecting child automotive passengers.
-It has never been the pinnacle practice to aim for as it’s an absolute minimum approach.
+They are the reasons that child restraint systems need to be used.
+The Road rules are a ‘Big stick’ approach to force us to do something to protect our child passengers against the dynamics that we, as mere mortal road users are generally unaware.
+The road rules have never been the pinnacle of practices to aim for as they are the minimum safety approach.

 Do we need child restraint road rules?
 Sadly yes, as they play a part in reminding us of what's important to focus on.
 It's just that we don't often know how important